And this page is a quine. What is that? Well, a quine is a program that produces its source code as its output.

 I am a FOSS evangelist, and therefore a Linux user(i use arch btw :p)

-I was an instructor at Atlas Fellowship, and taught Game Theory, Computer Science, Reverse Engineering, and Machine Learning.
+I was an instructor at Atlas Fellowship, for Game Theory, Computer Science, Reverse Engineering, and Machine Learning.
+And I was a TA at ARENA for distributed training and CUDA.

-I am a CERI (Cambridge Existential Risks Initiative) Summer Research Fellow, working on improving infrastructre for software supply chain security.
+CERI (Cambridge Existential Risks Initiative) Summer Research Fellow, worked on improving infrastructre for software supply chain security.

 I was a SDE intern at QuantCo Zurich in summer 2021.
 I worked on QuantCo's internal toolchain for evaluating SQL databases' performance for data science.